 August 21 - I learned that Hurricane Hector dumped nearly 52 inches (132 cm) of rain on Hilo.
-To provide a perspective, It is about 52 inches from the ground to the spinner tip level, as shown in the photo below.
-Hilo was still littered with debris from the recent flooding.
+To provide a perspective, the distance from the ground to the propeller spinner is about 52 inches.
+Hilo was littered with debris from the recent flooding.
 It was the right decision to relocate the plane to Maui.

-Hilo, BIg Island, Hawaii.
-After a harrowing flight through the ITCZ from Christmas Island, Air Services Hawaii welcomes me to Hilo with a lei and a Kona Longboard beer.
-Thank you Tommy B!
+Moments after arrival at Hilo, BIg Island, Hawaii.
+Air Services Hawaii welcomes me with a lei and a Kona Longboard beer.
+Mahalo Tommy B!

-While waiting for the ideal weather window to California, I flew a volcano tour with "Blue Hawaiian" helicopters.
-It felt great to let someone else be the captain.
+I flew with "Blue Hawaiian" helicopters on a volcano tour over the Big Island.
+It felt great to relax and let someone else be the captain.

 Banyan Drive, known as the "Hilo Walk of Fame", is lined with trees planted by celebrities and adventurers, including pilot Amelia Earhart.